-Simon Cowell Breaks His Back In A Bad Electric Bike Accident, Sources Claim
+Simon Cowell Breaks His Back In An Electric Bike Accident, Sources Claim

-Simon Cowell reportedly needed back surgery on Saturday night after he got into a bad biking accident, sources disclosed to Page Six.
+Simon Cowell reportedly needed back surgery on Saturday night after he got into a biking accident that resulted in him breaking his back, sources disclosed to Page Six.

 According to the outlet, the America’s Got Talent judge was trying out his new electric bike at home when something went wrong.